james-millner/jamesmillner.dev/content/posts/10-WahooGoHobbyApp/index.md

 they have been my go to toolset for cycling.
 As stated a few times on this blog, I'm also a techie and I love to tinker with things.
 So when I found out that Wahoo had an API, I thought I'd take the opportunity to have a play.

 If you're not familiar with [Wahoo](https://uk.wahoofitness.com/) they are a fitness technology company that has been around for a while now.
 They offer a range of products that are designed to help you get the most out of your workouts.

+It's a bit cheeky of me, but I have done a similar exercise with [Kotlin and http4k](https://jamesmillner.dev/blog/2023/07/19/code-cadence-wahoo-http4k/), but I've added a lot more testing, and the Fly integration here is very slick and neat.
+So stay tuned!

 ## The Wahoo API